Eben60/Mendeleev.jl/docs/src/index.md

 ## Intentions
 The aim was to have a package compatible with `PeriodicTable` as possible, but with much more comprehensive data from possibly reliable and traceable sources.
-The package should still be possibly lightweight like `PeriodicTable`. `Mendeleev`, like it's predessor, has only one direct dependence (`Unitful`), keeps data in static form, and takes about the same time to load (about half a second on a medium-range medium-aged notebook).
+The package should still be possibly lightweight like `PeriodicTable`.
+Like it's predessor, `Mendeleev` has only minimal direct dependencies, keeps data in static form, and takes about the same time to load (about half a second on a medium-range medium-aged notebook), most of the load time due to `Unitful` in both cases.
 See below for compatibility details.

 Another aim was to make it easier to update data.
 Most data are read out from the (Python) `mendeleev` database by a separate external skript and converted to static Julia code, which further can be relatively straightforwardly edited, should that be necessary.